hanshoglund/vitry/manual.md

 $ sudo ant install
 ~~~~~~~~~~~~~~~~~~~~

-Append any you want to the install command.
+You may append a directory to the install command.
 The default is `/usr/bin`.

 ## Using the interpreter